-Contribute to strengthen capacity of risk managers to implement international standards based on a good knowledge of hazards, risks and exposure levels to harmful substances in commonly produced and consumed food.
+The project aims to contribute to strengthening capacity of risk managers to implement international standards based on a good knowledge of hazards, risks and exposure levels to harmful substances in commonly produced and consumed food.

-The expected long term impacts of this project are threefold: (1) improved market access for producers of foodstuffs by increasing compliance with international standards; (2) mitigated effects of poverty through the reduction of burden of foodborne diseases; and (3) increased contribution of African countries to the work of the Codex Alimentarius Commission.
+The expected long term impacts of this project are threefold: (i) improved market access for producers of foodstuffs by increasing compliance with international standards; (ii) mitigated effects of poverty through the reduction of burden of foodborne diseases; and (iii) increased contribution of African countries to the work of the Codex Alimentarius Commission.

 Little is known about the levels of chemical contamination of food in Sub-Saharan Africa.
 In these countries, except for a few exported products, foods are not regularly monitored for toxic chemicals.
 Chemical hazards associated with food constitute both a public health problem and an obstacle to market access in most African countries including Nigeria, Benin, Cameroon and Mali.
 A significant part of the population may suffer from chronic complications or die as a consequence of eating contaminated food, resulting in decreased labour productivity and higher costs for National Health Systems, which in turn affect national budgets and investment.
 In addition, the participation of sub-Saharan African countries in international trade flows is often inhibited by a number of constraints, including: (i) lack of a risk-based approach to food safety issues; (ii) inadequacy and inefficiency of competent authorities in law enforcement; (iii) lack of surveillance and alerts systems; (iv) inadequate application of good practices such as Good Manufacturing Practices and Good Agricultural Practices; (v) weak technical and analytical capacity of national laboratories; (vi) insufficient contribution to the development of international standards.
 These shortcomings in African countries have frequently undermined food safety systems and caused economic losses as a result of rejected food exports.